romainducrocq/DQN-ITSCwPD/README.md

 usage: visualize.sh [-h] [--logdir PATH]

 VISUALIZE
+optional arguments:

-  --logdir PATH         Directory where TensorBoard will look to find
+  -h, --help        show this help message and exit --logdir PATH     Directory where TensorBoard will look to find
                     structure rooted at logdir, looking for .*tfevents.*
 ```

 - Play another algorithm with `./play.sh [<args>]`